deepme987/ImageClassification-MNIST/README.md

 # ImageClassification
 Image Classification using Flask and Tensorflow

-To clone the repository: `> git clone https://github.com/deepme987/ImageClassification.git`

 ## Required Libraries:
 flask
 tensorflow
 matplotlib
 numpy

-### How to play:
+### How to use the Image Classification:

 **1. Clone the repository to your directory:**

-&nbsp;&nbsp; `git clone -https://github.com/deepme987/TicTacToe.git`
+&nbsp;&nbsp; `git clone https://github.com/deepme987/ImageClassification.git`

 **2. Install the required libraries:**